THE CHIEF EXECUTIVE OFFICER RECOMMENDS:

 OBD Review and Approval of M/WBE Program Compliance Proposal

-- Prior to contract award, OBD shall timely review of the M/WBE Program Compliance Proposal, including the scope of work and the letters of intent from M/WBEs.
-OBD may request clarification in writing of items listed in the M/WBE Program Compliance Proposal, provided such clarification shall not lead to a decrease listed M/WBE participation.
+- Prior to contract award, OBD shall timely review the M/WBE Program Compliance Proposal, including the scope of work and the letters of intent from M/WBEs.
+OBD may request clarification in writing of items listed in the M/WBE Program Compliance Proposal, provided such clarification shall not lead to a reduction of listed M/WBE participation.

 - If OBD determines that the M/WBE Program Compliance Proposal demonstrates that the Contract Specific Goals indicated in the bid/proposal specifications have been achieved or Good Faith Efforts made, OBD shall recommend that the vendor’s or supplier’s bid/proposal be deemed responsive during the evaluation process to the Department of Procurement.